LucasMolleman/Molleman_Gaechter_EHB_2018/README.md

 The names of the other files refer to the corresponding display item.
 Code is commented in the files.

+The .zip file contains all files together, for downloading everyting in one go.

 For any further questions on these data or analysis code, please contact Lucas Molleman (molleman@mpib-berlin.mpg.de)